Ecuadorian born Gaby Berglund Cárdenas has called many cities across Asia, USA and Europe ‘home’, before settling back in Sweden in 2019.

 Whether performing, making installations, objects, prints or artist’s books, the repetitive aspect of her process becomes a meditative ritual to explore the elemental uncertainty of time, space and being or social inequities with regard to gender, migrations or race.
 Thread, ink, fabric, and handmade paper are used in metaphorical ways.

 She is based in Gothenburg, Sweden.
 Her artistic practice straddles between a home studio, a printing collective and a studio in the countryside.

-My work is part of the permanent collection of the Yukyung Museum 해금강테마박물관, Geogje, South Korea since 2017, the Artists’ Books and the Medical Humanities project (University of Kent) since 2016 and the Muzeul Judeţean de Artă Prahova “Ion Ionescu-Quintus”, Ploiești, Romania since 2015.
+Cárdenas’ work is part of the permanent collection of the Yukyung Museum 해금강테마박물관 in Geoje, South Korea, the Artists’ Books and the Medical Humanities project (University of Kent) in Canterbury, Uk and the Muzeul Judeţean de Artă Prahova “Ion Ionescu-Quintus”, Ploiești, Romania.